-- 1. Employment opportunities through work release; - 2.
-At least two forms of valid identification upon release; - 3.
+- 1. Employment opportunities through referral and transfer to transitional work programs, or when inappropriate, for transitional work program placement, enrollment in the Reentry Workforce Portal, and outside service providers to connect discharging offenders with employment opportunities upon release; - At least two forms of valid identification upon release, preferably a Louisiana State ID and Social Security Card; - 3.
 The development of a residential plan prior to release; - 4.
 Referral to community based service providers upon release. - 5.
-Where feasible, recommend DPS&C offenders receive 100 hours of pre-release training at a regional reentry center prior to transfer to a transitional work program, or release from custody.
+Ensuring that all DPS&C offenders complete 100 hours of prerelease training at a regional reentry center prior to transfer to a transitional work program or release from custody.

-The local jail facility shall maintain reentry transition document envelopes for all DPS&C offenders, which include at a minimum, if applicable:
+Regional Reentry Programs shall maintain reentry transition document envelopes for all DPS&C offenders housed in local jails in their region, which include at a minimum, if applicable:

 - 1. Any valid forms of identification;

 - 2. Prescriptions and Medicaid card;

-- 3. Community service referrals.
+- 3. Community service referrals; and

+- 4. CRANNUAL printed report.